SpotCollector Online Help Contents

 to associate callsigns with groups or activities so they can be rapidly identified when spotted

-The Special Callsign List is displayed on the Configuration window's Special Callsigns tab.
-Each entry on the Special Callsign List contains a callsign and optionally a list of one or more alphanumeric tags
+Each entry on the Special Callsign List contains a callsign, an optional list of one or more alphanumeric tags and an optional expiration date;

 A Special Callsign List Entry that specifies no tag means that spots of the Entry's callsign should be ignored